DarwinniwraD/darwinniwrad.github.io/_posts/2016-3-28-About a way to resovle Notice Undefined variable.md

 ---
 layout: post
-title: About a way to resovle the “Notice: Undefined variable” and “Notice: Undefined index”
+title: About a way to resovle the
 ---
+### About a way to resovle the `“Notice  Undefined variable”` and `“Notice: Undefined index”`

 There are 7 ways at least to resolve the e-notice, like the @ opreator , it would be a fast, and direct way to solve that problem, but it would be imply many security problem.
 Some other would be like isset(), empty() function, the former one would be used like $value = isset($_POST[‘value’]) ? $_POST[‘value’] : ”; and the later one would be used like this, echo “Hello ” . (!empty($user) ? $user : “”);  but  at some time it still can’t avoid that boring NOTICE.
 Here is my recommendation:
 ```